-The longer we cruised, the more I considered packaging in my provisioning choices.
+The longer we have cruised, the more I have considered packaging in my provisioning choices.
 I considered not just how much trash a particular item would generate, but whether I could get rid of some of that trash before we even left port – or better yet, before I even took it aboard.

 - For things that have to be stored in a container – say tuna or mayonnaise – you can often buy them in pouches instead of cans or jars.
 The pouches can be totally flattened when empty and take up almost no space.
 Buying wine in boxes – either Tetra Paks or pouches inside cardboard boxes — produces far less trash volume than bottles.